webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 Please then **invest** some time to read the instructions in the **initially-collapsed** help panels (click on them to open them) in the home (index) page :innocent::

-- Later, once you've read all of the help panels  - and once you are ready to **adapt** the project - you may comment out or simply delete from the `index.html` the `<ui:include .. />` used for each help panel.
+- ​Later, once you've read all of the help panels  - and once you are ready to **adapt** the project - you may comment out or simply delete :scissors: from the `index.html` the `<ui:include .. />` used for each help panel.

 - There are 3 test case links in a fieldset at the bottom (deliberately) of the page.
 Please click on each one in turn and experiment.
 You can always navigate back via the **Home** button link at the top of each page: